 The description of the burial of his wife is significant from several reasons.
-Moca recalls that "according to her expressed will, the body was taken to the native village and put to rest next to the remains of her father who died exactly on her birthday on February 2^{nd} .
+Moca recalls that "according to her expressed will, the body was taken to the native village and put to rest next to the remains of her father who died exactly on her birthday on February 2nd.
 The grave was covered with thousands of flowers.
 A cross and a plate to the remembrance of those who would be eventually passing by "Here rests, into God, Maria Moca.
 She lived 42 years! ""73 Besides the dramatic effect, the biographical episode conveys something about the lived religion of ordinary Romanian Roma.
 Moreover, in a context when religious freedoms were regained and the assertiveness of confessional belonging could accompany it,74 the Transylvania Roma author remains silent about the confessional belonging of the wife.
-Instead, Moca prefers to tell the story of an ordinary Roma family from the village Crăesti (Adămus) which for generations buried their deaths in the local parish graveyard.
-Unlike many studies on Roma, outlining the practice of the exclusion from the consecrated ground, Moca's deposition suggests that the non- Roma local community did not embrace such a stigmatizing attitude.
+Instead, Moca prefers to tell the story of an ordinary Roma family from the village Crăești (Adămus) which for generations buried their deaths in the local parish graveyard.
+Unlike many studies on Roma, outlining the practice of the exclusion from the consecrated ground, Moca's deposition suggests that the non-Roma local community did not embrace such a stigmatizing attitude.
 It contradicts the data delivered by some social studies which claim that the phenomenon has occurred frequently in Transylvania and Romania in the long historical run.75

 Another family moment which can hint to the lived religion of Moca's Roma family refers to the wedding ceremony of his daughter.
 He recounts that it was arranged as a princely event, the bride being led to the church in a four horse - drawn carriage, according to the wishes of the adored mother and wife.76 Again the confessional belonging of the Moca's family members remains obscured.
 What appeared to be relevant to mention is that the event was deployed under the auspices of an institutionalised religious actor.
 Although staged in an extravagant manner - that may be understood as an attempt to compensate for the internalised stigma of the marginalized people facing years of impoverishment -, the fugitive information about the wedding indirectly suggests an integrative inclination illustrated by the adoption of conformist religious practices customary to the normative cultures.
 Moca's life - narrative does not suggest the manifestation of an overt structural racism rooted in the religious institutional dogmas and / or manifesting in the local parishes' practices.
-Yet, he hints that antigypyism can be identified in the cultural discourses of the majorities which has consequences in the process of self-validation of the ordinary Roma.
-He repeatedly testifies to have encountered and experienced racial discrimination.
-At first it occurred in - group and only later in life outside it, and it derived from the social shortages of the Roma family, and in this specific case, was also a consequence of Moca's skin tone which made him easily identifiable as an archetypal "Gypsy".
-However, broadly speaking, the autoethnographic text published by Rudolf Moca infers that the discriminating powers of an adopted biased discourse may be, eventually, fought back by means of acculturations, spiritual guidance and popular debates with religious content.
-The series of broadcastings with parish priests from different communities available on line is also telling for Moca's effort to build bridges and question negative stereotypes in a dialogic manner.77
+Yet, he hints that antigypyism can be identified in

-74 Ioan Popoviciu & Salomea Popoviciu, "Liderii religioși.
+&lt;sup>74 Ioan Popoviciu & Salomea Popoviciu, "Liderii religioși.
 Evoluții alternative: de la țiganul păcătos la țiganul mântuit", in Elena Zamfir, & Vasile Burtea (eds.), Prezent și perspective în cultura romă în viziunea intelectualilor, liderilor și oamenilor de succes romi, București, CNCR Romano Kher & ICCV 2012, pp. 125-138.

-75 Sorin Gog & Maria Roth, "The Roma People of Romania", pp. 389, 391.
+Sorin Gog & Maria Roth, "The Roma People of Romania", pp. 389, 391.